rocky-jaiswal/my_blogs/source/2012-09-22-rails_on_only_jvm.html.markdown

 Don't worry you have JRuby to your resque.
 You can just ask IT to download the JRuby distribution and set the path to "JRUBY_HOME" and add "$JRUBY_HOME/bin" to the "PATH".
 Tell them that at the end of the day its just a jar.

 Now, we need a DB that just runs on JVM, so we use [http://hsqldb.org/](http://hsqldb.org/).
-HSQLDB is a fast, ANSI-SQL comliant DB that runs on JVM.
+HSQLDB is a fast, ANSI-SQL compliant DB that runs on JVM.

-Unzip the downloaded HSQLDB distrib, and start the DB by the following command -
+Unzip the downloaded HSQLDB distrib, and start the DB with the following command -

     java -cp /home/rockyj/Apps/hsqldb-2.2.9/hsqldb/lib/hsqldb.jar org.hsqldb.server.Server --database.0 file:dev --dbname.0 dev